Welcome back! We can't wait to SEA you.

 The B.C.
 Public Health Officer's order regarding the B.C.
-Vaccination Card ─ requiring people 12 years and older to bring proof of vaccination status ─ is in place during your visit starting Monday, September 13, 2021.
+Vaccination Card ─ requiring people 12 years of age and older to bring proof of vaccination status ─ is in place during your visit starting Monday, September 27, 2021.

-Masks continue to be mandatory regardless of vaccination status.
+Masks continue to be mandatory for all guests 5 years of age and up, regardless of vaccination status.

 Congrats on the reopen ~ appreciate the extensive care and safety measures that your team has put in place for guests to continue to visit and allow to stay entertained and educated!